tomtheunissen/PlaneFrame/README.md

 | holiday | date range, highest priority | off |

 Refreshes are also skipped when the rendered image has not changed.
-That saving is smaller than it looks: an hour of measurement at one-minute intervals showed the displayed aircraft changing in 87% of rounds, so during the day almost every wake means a full refresh.
-The saving is real at night and during quiet hours.
+That saving turned out to be smaller than expected: measured over several hours at five-minute intervals, the displayed aircraft changed in every single round.
+The saving is real at night and during quiet hours, and close to zero during the day.

 ## Project layout